 Like the traveller Pausanias in the second century, you too will be impressed by the isolated Τemple of Apollo Epikourios at Bassae, which means ‘little valley in the mountains’.
 According to Pausanias, it was designed by Iktinos, the architect of the Parthenon, and built sometime around 420-400 BC by the inhabitants of ancient Phygaleia.
-Naturally shielded from the elements, its architectural genius remains vibrant and timeless.
+Naturally shielded from the elements, its architectural genius remains timeless.
 The first ancient Greek monument to be listed by Unesco as a World Heritage Site in 1986, it is certain to engrave itself onto your memory.

 Hidden gems of Ilia

 The Neda, Greece’s only ‘female’ river